danidre14/100-days-of-code/r1-log.md

 **Thoughts**: A slight increase in memory consumption, for an effective increase in performance. 🤩 Instead of looping through hundreds of flevaclips per frame to detect a matching UID (which takes longer the more flevaclips), I simply, upon flevaclips instantiation, add that UID to an object variable as the key, along with the referenced flevaclip as the value.
 Then, instead of looping each frame, I simply check the object variable for that existing UID and relative flevaclips reference.
 O(1) instead of O(n).

+### R1D27: February 14, Monday
+**Today's Progress**: Today I learnt about polymorphism in Java.

+**Thoughts**: Apparently a declared parent class can be instantiated as a new child type...but not the other way around.
+Static types are created and checked at compile-time, while the dynamic type from the instantiated object is called at run-time.

 <!--
 ### R1Dx: February x, xday
 **Today's Progress**: Coming soon